Spain's Best Places You Should Visit

 Even if you are not a fan of good wine, a trip around the Rioja region is highly recommended.

 La Rioja is located in the picturesque north of Spain and is spread out over three communities, La Rioja, the Basque country and Navara.
-There are a number of wineries who regularly open their doors to the public so a planned wine tour is the best way to see how these world class wines are harvested and made.
+There are a number of wineries that regularly open their doors to the public so a planned wine tour is the best way to see how these world-class wines are harvested and made.

 Visitors to the region are treated to a number of amazing wine museums, breath-taking landscapes, ancient monuments and fantastic hotels.
 Travelers to La Rioja region rarely leave disappointed.